christian-draeger/basic-selenium-project/README.md

 If a test is annotated with `@EnabledIfEnvironmentVariable` it will ONLY be executed if the specified system property (field `named`) will match the provided regex (field `matches`), otherwise the test will be skipped.

 ---

+#### 📜 Page Object Pattern ready
+The Page-Object-Pattern can be used straight away to specify elements etc.
+To instantiate a page object in a test class just the the following:

+kotlin example:

+    @Page
+    lateinit var page: StartPage

+java example:

+    @Page
+    private StartPage startPage;

+---